Mane wins African player of year award

-Sadio Mane: Bayern Munich striker named African Footballer of Year in memorable night for Senegal
+Sadio Mane: Bayern Munich striker named African Footballer of Year on memorable night for Senegal

 Last updated on .From the section Sport Africa

-Senegal's Sadio Mane was crowned African Footballer of the Year for the second time running at a Confederation of African Football (Caf) awards ceremony in the Moroccan capital Rabat.
+Senegal's Sadio Mane was crowned African Footballer of the Year for the second time running at the Confederation of African Football (Caf) awards ceremony in the Moroccan capital Rabat.

 Mane scored the winning penalty as Senegal beat Egypt in a shootout in this year's Africa Cup of Nations final to lift the trophy for the first time.